nix-community/NixOS-WSL/docs/src/how-to/vscode.md

 The VSCode Remote server can not be run as-is on NixOS, because it downloads a nodejs binary that requires `/lib64/ld-linux-x86-64.so.2` to be present, which isn't the case on NixOS.

 There are two options to get the server to run.
+Option 1 is more robust but might impact other programs.
+Option 2 is a little bit more brittle and sometimes breaks on updates but doesn't influence other programs.
 Both options require `wget` to be installed:

 ```nix
 environment.systemPackages = [